ktorz-net/libbbmm/BOARD.md

 - Use igraph toolbox
 - Pharo: Prepare for uiPlayer: (BbMm-presenter Package...
 Paul)
 - Windaube ?
+- Optimazing BmBench buffer with ratio attributs (count the numbers of attachLast versus size ).

 ## State Of The Art: